top of page

 Vaughan Williams - Five Tudor Portraits

-Chorus hires a part-time Business Manager, Jeff James.
+Chorus hires its first business manager, Jeff James.

 The Chorus is invited to sing a Service of Evensong in